danwing/cidfi/draft-wing-cidfi.md

 The client then sends that information to the server in the CIDFI-dedicated QUIC stream associated with that same Connection ID.

+# Privacy-Aware Metadata Sharing in Network Relationships

+If the network operator and the server have a business relationship, the server can sign or attest the metadata using JWT or CWT.
+The attested metadata will be sent from the server to the client.
+The client will decide whether to convey the attested metadata to the CNE, considering privacy reasons, as it may reveal the identity of the server to the network.
+The client may involve the end-user in the decision-making process regarding whether to reveal the identity of the server to the network or not.
+If the attested metadata is sent to the CNE from the client, the attestation will be utilized by the CNE, acting as a Relying Party, to determine the level of trust it wishes to place in the attested metadata.
+The relying party may choose to trust or not trust the attestation.

 # Discussion Points

 This section discusses known issues that would benefit from wider discussion.